Battle of Tiruvannamalai: Incidents leading to the war

-The battle
+Battle

 The Battle of Tiruvannamalai is one of the two successful battles fought by the Madras Army in the Carnatic along with the Battle of Chengam.
 The allied forces of Hyder Ali were invaded by the British Army under Colonel Smith in Chengam on 3 September 1767.
 The English Army had an upper hand in the battle.
 A second battle, the Battle of Tiruvannamalai took place on 25 September 1767 that lasted 2 days.

 It was fought on 25 September 1767 between the troops of East India Company and troops of Hyder Ali.
 The allied forces of the English army was led by Colonel Smith.
 The Nawab's army lost 4,000 men and 64 guns in the battle.
 After a brief tussle for a couple of years, Tipu Sultan captured Tiruvannamalai.
 During the battle, Hyder Ali sent a message to his son Tipu Sultan who was at that time opposed by an English army under Col. Todd and Major Fitzerald.
 Tipu was successful in meeting and rescuing his father near Vaniyambadi.

 After losing the battle, Hyder Ali offered peace with the British Army, which was denied.
 He then collated all his army and had another fight that led him close to capture of Madras within a distance of 5 miles.
 The British had a peace treaty during April 1769 with the status quo ante bellum.
 The treaty also laid terms for mutual aid and end of defensive alliance.
 During the later period of 1791, the town was raged many times by the British and the Muslim rulers.
 The British used the temple as a stock house for storing war instruments and canons on account of the impenetrable fort like structure of the temple.
 Historians believe that the defeats at the Battle of Chengam and the Battle of Tiruvannamalai and further denial of peace by the East India Company, lead to distrust between his son Tipu Sultan and British, which lead to the Anglo-Mysore Wars.